-Weather continued to impact North Carolina's forests in 2004.
-Hurricane Ivan caused severe damage to forest lands along the Blue Ridge Parkway near Asheville.
+Weather continued to impact North Carolina's forests in 2005.
+Hurricane Ophelia caused some damage to forest lands along the coast.

-Sudden Oak Death surveys were initiated in North Carolina in 2003 and continued in 2004.
+Sudden Oak Death surveys continued in 2005.
 The surveys were focused around the perimeters of horticultural nurseries that had received stock potentially infected with the Phytophthora ramorum pathogen from suppliers in California and Oregon; symptomatic foliar samples were collected and analyzed using PCR to determine whether the pathogen was present.
-The disease was not detected in North Carolina in 2004.
+The disease has not been detected in North Carolina.